NethServer/ns8-ldapproxy/README.md

 # ldapproxy

-The Ldapproxy module is a communication broker between an account provider LDAP backend (like Samba DC, OpenLDAP...) and a consumer module that wants to authenticate its users against the LDAP service (e.g. Nextcloud).
+The Ldapproxy module is a communication broker between an account provider LDAP backend (like Samba DC, OpenLDAP, or an external LDAP service) and a consumer module that wants to authenticate its users against the LDAP service (e.g. Nextcloud).
+It is a L4 proxy for LDAP services built on Nginx.

+As a L4 proxy, there is an important limitation to be aware of: LDAP referrals might not work correctly.
+LDAP clients connecting through the L4 proxy should not follow LDAP referrals.

+## Events

+Ldapproxy listens for two types of events

+- `ldap-provider-changed`, raised by the cluster APIs when an external LDAP service is configured
+- `service-ldap-changed`, raised by internal LDAP account providers when the LDAP service is configured

+The Ldapproxy stores pairs of (domain, port number) in Redis.
+Each time it allocates (or deallocates) a pair, it raises a `user-domain-changed` event.
+This is an example of the raised event, as a Redis command:

+    PUBLISH module/ldapproxy1/event/user-domain-changed {"domain":"dom.test","node_id":1}

 ## Connect to the LDAP service proxy